Everything You Need to Know About Parking Your Car in San Francisco

 Paying for Parking

 You can pay parking meters in San Francisco with coins, credit cards, prepaid cards, and even by phone.
 To utilize the pay-by-phone option, download the PayByPhone parking app.
 Enter the location of the meter and pay the requisite amount.
 You can use the app to replenish your parking time before it expires.
-Be advised that there is a fee of $0.45 per transaction for using PayByPhone.
+There is no charge for using the PayByPhone app.
 Not so app savvy?
 You can also call 866-490-7275.

 Special Event Parking